MCorentin/vargen/README.md

 ## VarGen workflow

 This pipeline is centred on the genes linked to the disease of interest in the Online Mendelian Inheritance in Man (subsequently called the "OMIM genes").
-This was designed as a discovery tool, if you want a more specific pipeline see "VarPhen" in "Alternative pipelines".
+VarGen is designed as a discovery tool, if you want a more specific pipeline see "VarPhen" in "Alternative pipelines".

 VarGen outputs variants from the following sources: